drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64 and Windows-arm64.<br>
 You may need a BIOS file to run this system on this emulator.<br>
+You can download this emulator on the [Official Website](https://github.com/drhelius/Geargrafx).<br>

 .